 The Boston ReneGAYdes (ReneGAYdes for short) are Gays For Patsy’s official performance group.
-The ReneGAYdes’ mission is to promote Country/Western dance and promote LGBTS (queer friendly) folk through dance performance.
+The ReneGAYdes’ mission is to promote Country/Western dance and promote LGBTQS (queer friendly) folk through dance performance.

 Since 1993, you can find us performing at our annual Spring Stomp, Queer Country Social, and the annual IAGLCWDC conventions.
 We also perform for charities and other dances.